Mill Neck Manor School for the Deaf

 FULL TIME DISTANCE LEARNING

-All students will be issued a school Chromebook and/or iPad.tudents’ local districts may also provide devices and Wi-Fi as needed.
+All students were issued a school Chromebook and/or iPad.tudents’ local districts may also provide devices and Wi-Fi as needed.
 Students' parents will sign an “acceptable use agreement”.
 Students/parents are expected to adhere to all expectations outlined in the agreement when using the device and/or accessing the school’s technological resources.

 TECHNOLOGY AND 1:1 DEVICES